TheShortViking/OSCLeashPiShock/README.md

 Next time you open the program you only need to click "Set parameter" for it to start working.

 If you want to change the port you can do so in the .json file.
 Remember to restart the program after doing so.

+If being used with a leash, setup whatever leach you want with a PhysBone script.
+At the bottom you will have to add a parameter, I have used "Leash".
+The physbone script will then make a parameter called "Leash_Stretch" that can be used in the program.